 Fellowship Eligibility and Application

-The NBR Undergraduate Diversity Fellowship program encourages the applications of students who are members of groups historically underrepresented in the think tank and policymaking communities and are interested in a career in international affairs.
+The NBR Undergraduate Diversity Fellowship program strongly encourages students who are members of groups historically underrepresented in the think tank and policymaking communities to apply.

-Qualified applicants for the Undergraduate Diversity Fellowship will:
+Qualified applicants for the Undergraduate Diversity Fellowship are:

-• Be a community college student, freshman, sophomore, or junior in college with an interest in Asia and U.S. foreign policy
+• Currently enrolled as a community college or undergraduate (first-year, sophomore, or junior) student with an interest in Asia and U.S. foreign policy.

 Application Requirements

-To be considered for a fellowship, an applicant must submit the following materials through NBR’s application website:
+To be considered for a fellowship, applicants must submit the following materials through NBR’s application website.

-• Three required essay questions of no more than 250 words each:
+Three required essays of no more than 250 words each:

 • An unofficial transcript from your current university.